Barry Sheene: First foray into racing

 Sheene's father had developed a close, personal relationship with Don Paco Bultó, the owner of Bultaco motorcycles, after meeting him in 1959 while attending the Montjuïc 24 Hour endurance race in Barcelona.
 Frank Sheene was one of the first proponents of the two-stroke engine that began to dominate the smaller engine classes of motorcycle racing in the mid-1960s.
 Bultó began to supply the Sheene family with his latest motorcycles.

-As a young boy, Sheene first interest in competitive motorcycling was in off-road motorcycle trials however, he soon found that he enjoyed speeding between trials sections rather than the trial itself, and decided that he would be better at road circuits.
+As a young boy, Sheene's first interest in competitive motorcycling was in off-road motorcycle trials.
+He soon found that he enjoyed speeding between trials sections rather than the trial itself, and decided that he would be better at road circuits.
 Sheene had no plans to become a motorcycle racer, instead he focused on learning the art of tuning two-stroke engines, which were difficult to master unless a person was prepared to dedicate considerable time in a workshop learning the intricacies of the engines.
-However his father noticed that he was a naturally talented rider and he was entered into his first road race in 1968 at the age of 17 riding a Bultaco motorcycle.
+His father noticed that he was a naturally talented rider and he was entered into his first road race in 1968 at the age of 17 riding a Bultaco motorcycle.

 In his first race at the Brands Hatch Circuit, Sheene suffered a crash when the engine on his 125cc Bultaco seized (The cc initials refer to the engine displacement in cubic centimeters).
 Undaunted by the experience, he mounted his 250cc Bultaco a few minutes later and finished in third place in the 250 class.
 Returning to Brands Hatch the following weekend, he would score his first victory.
 Sheene then stopped racing to become the race mechanic for British privateer Lewis Young, who had entered his Bultacos in several European Grands Prix races.
 His experiences from attending the European races seemed to ignite Sheene's interest in becoming a motorcycle racer.